billkiang/billkiang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research assistant working in the Quantum Electronics Laboratory (QEL) at National Taiwan University (NTU), advised by Prof. Jiun-Yun Li.
+I am a research assistant working in the Quantum Electronics Laboratory (QEL) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by Prof. Jiun-Yun Li.
 My research focus in the QEL is the measurement and characterization of GeSn spintronic and quantum point contact (QPC) devices for quantum computing.

-I am applying for EECE Ph.D. in the U.S. for Fall 2024.
+I am applying for EECS Ph.D. in the U.S. for Fall 2024.

 Before joining the QEL, I received my B.S. in Electrical Engineering at NTU in June 2022.
 I am fortunate to have worked with Prof. Jean-Fu Kiang on quantum sensing of geomagnetic field fluctuations